Hope Services, Yaoundé, Cameroon

 Louisiana Methodist Children’s Home is a leading faith-based provider of behavioral health services in Louisiana.
 LA-MCH offers a broad continuum of services which includes intensive home-based services, out-patient counseling and intensive residential treatment services for children and families experiencing crises, emotional stress and relationship problems.
 SCUMC participates in special offerings to fund Louisiana Methodist Children’s Home programs.
 Visit http://www.lmch.org/ for more information.

-Throughout the month of December, church members can leave Christmas Cards for each other in the Missions Mailbox located in the church Narthex.
+Throughout the month of December, church members can leave Christmas Cards for each other in the Missions Mailbox.
 Instead of paying postage, a deposit can be left in the Missions Mailbox as a convenient way to exchange Christmas Greetings and help fund Missions programs at the same time.